mkwiatkowska003/Stabilization_of_a_Nonlinear_Underactuated_Autonomous_Airship/README.md

 DYMAMIC MODEL

-*has the particularity that the origin of the body fixed frame is the center of gravity, while in the cited works,

-*it is located in the center of volume.
+*Has the particularity that the origin of the body fixed frame is the center of gravity, while in the cited works, it is located in the center of volume.

 *An airship is propelled by thrust.

-*Inputs: the main and tail thrusters and the tilt angle of the propellers
+*Inputs are the main and tail thrusters and the tilt angle of the propellers.

 *The unactated dynamics implies contraints of the accelerations.

-*The dynamic positioning control problem consists of finding a feedback control law that asymptotically
+*The dynamic positioning control problem consists of finding a feedback control law that asymptotically.

-*stabilizes both position and orientation to fixed constant values.